chromaui/chromatic-docs/azure-pipelines.md

         steps:
           # Other steps in the pipeline

-          #👇Adds Chromatic as a step in the pipeline
+          # 👇 Adds Chromatic as a step in the pipeline
           - task: CmdLine@2
             displayName: Publish to Chromatic
             inputs:
-              #👇Runs Chromatic with the flag to compress the build output.
+              # 👇 Runs Chromatic with the flag to compress the build output.
               script: npx chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --zip
 ```